 Tributaries is a student-produced journal of creative work published at Indiana University East that offers invigorating and multifaceted fiction, nonfiction, poetry, reviews, and visual art.
-Our modus operandi is to do two things: Showcase the talents of writers and artists whose work feeds into a universal body of creative genius while also paying tribute to the greats who have inspired us.
+Our modus operandi is to do two things: showcase the talents of writers and artists whose work feeds into a universal body of creative genius while also paying tribute to the greats who have inspired us.

 We accept submissions on a rolling basis and publish on an annual schedule.
 Each edition is edited during the academic year, which culminates with a release party in the spring.
 Awards are given to the best pieces submitted in the fiction, nonfiction, poetry and visual art categories.
 Tributaries is edited by undergraduate and graduate students at Indiana University East.

-Wes Smith, Nonfiction Editor
+Taylor Hartman, Nonfiction Editor

 Taylor Hartman is an undergraduate student at IU East working towards a Bachelor of Arts in Literature as well as minoring in Creative Writing.
 Though this student’s free time is limited, they may be found reading, catching up on favorite TV shows, or daydreaming about potential writing ideas.
 (Error 404: motivation to write has not been found.)